Goku2207/Scheduler-Bot/README.md

-Project:- Scheduler bot using zulip API
+Project:- Text Scheduler bot using zulip API
 -------------------------------------------------------------------------
 Command used

-The Scheduler bot is used to schedule a  message for a particular timeframe.
+The Text Scheduler bot is used to schedule a  message for a particular timeframe.
 This bot can help in colborating with the offshore team especially with a timezone gap.